Biomarker Glossary

 Citrulline is a naturally occurring amino acid, which means that it does not have to be obtained through our diet as it is synthesized from other amino acids in the body.
 Its main precursor is the amino acid glutamine.
 Citrulline has many important roles in the body but unlike some amino acids, it is not used to build proteins.

 Cortisol is a steroid hormone produced by the adrenal glands that plays an essential role in the metabolism of macronutrients.
 Cortisol also helps the human body manage stress, notably exercise-induced stress.
-Normally, cortisol levels rise during the early morning hours and are highest about 7 AM.
+Normally, cortisol levels rise during the early morning hours and are highest at about 7 AM.
 They drop very low in the evening and during the early phase of sleep.

 Docosahexaenoic acid, or DHA, is a polyunsaturated omega-3 fatty acid that is an essential component of the membranes of all of our cells.
 DHA is a major structural fat found in the brain (it accounts for more than 90% of the omega-3 fatty acids in the brain) and retina (eye).
-The body can only make a limited amount of DHA from other fatty acids, so we need to consume it directly from food or from dietary supplements.
+The body can only make a limited amount of DHA from other fatty acids, so we need to consume it directly from food or dietary supplements.

 EPA or eicosapentaenoic acid is one of the three main omega-3 fatty acids.
-The body can only convert a limited amount of EPA from the omega-3 fatty acid called alpha-linolenic acid (ALA), so it is important to get enough EPA from food or from dietary supplements.
+The body can only convert a limited amount of EPA from the omega-3 fatty acid called alpha-linolenic acid (ALA), so it is important to get enough EPA from food or dietary supplements.

 Ferritin is a protein that stores iron and that releases it in a controlled manner.
 Our ferritin levels reflect the amount of iron the body has stored for future use.